Skip to Content

 For this zone, you’ll need to plant inside your home or in a greenhouse if you want to get some winter gardening accomplished.

-The issue isn’t necessarily because the cold is too harsh for seeds; it’s because the ground is usually frozen solid and unworkable.
+The issue isn’t necessarily because the cold is too harsh for seeds.
+The main problem is that the ground is usually frozen solid and unworkable.

-If, for some reason, you’re having a warm enough December that you can still stick a spade in the ground, try:
+If, for some reason, you’re having a warm enough December that you can still stick a spade in the ground, try the following.

 These plants won’t emerge until spring, but they’ll get a good start for when your ground starts to thaw out.